mitodl/mit-open/README.md

 Additionally, you'll need to set `MAILGUN_RECIPIENT_OVERRIDE` to your own email address so any emails sent from the app will be delivered to you.

-### Enabling article posts
-It is based on text posts but allows the user to add a cover image, provides richer editing capabilities, etc.
-To enable it, run through these steps:

-1. Adjust channel settings to allow article posts.
-This can be done in one of two ways:
-    1. Visit the channel settings page in the running app when logged in as a moderator user.
-        Select the article checkbox under "Allowed Post Types" and save.
-        (There should be an option in the channel page header to visit the settings page, or you can navigate there directly: `/c/<channel_name>/settings/`).
-    1. Update the channel directly in a Django shell:

-        ```python
-        from channels.models import Channel
-        # To allow all post types for the channel...
-        Channel.objects.filter(name="SOME_CHANNEL_NAME").update(
-           allowed_post_types=Channel.allowed_post_types.link | Channel.allowed_post_types.self | Channel.allowed_post_types.article
-        )
-        ```
-1. Set up environment variables for the article UI.
-In `.env`, add:
-    ```python
-    FEATURE_ARTICLE_UI=True
-    # Ask a fellow developer for the following values...
-    CKEDITOR_ENVIRONMENT_ID=...
-    CKEDITOR_SECRET_KEY=...
-    CKEDITOR_UPLOAD_URL=...
-    ```

 ### Enabling image uploads to S3

 :warning: **NOTE: Article cover image thumbnails will be broken unless this is configured** :warning: